Segway polo, anyone? Britain hosts first international tournament

 Amid cheers from the crowd, players spun around on their two-wheelers and zapped down the sports fields of Rugby College at a maximum speed of 12.5 miles per hour to try for goals.

-"To be a great player you've got to be relaxed, it's all about being smooth, relaxed, a good eye for the ball and take your time," Mark Weller, a player and organizer, said.
+"To be a great player you've got to be relaxed, it's all about being smooth, relaxed, a good eye for the ball and take your time," Mark Weller, a player and organiser, said.

 "It's a very friendly sport generally but there are a few teams when they meet again for their fifth, sixth time, tempers can flare a little bit."